minhk43pbc/nhatminhlephan.github.io/_pages/about.md

   - /about.html
 ---

 Hi everyone!
-Nhat-Minh here.
-I’m a researcher and faculty member in the Department of Automation Engineering at the School of Electrical and Electronic Engineering, Hanoi University of Science and Technology (HUST).
-I hold both undergraduate and master’s degrees from HUST, graduating summa cum laude and earning a perfect grade for my Master’s thesis.
-I had the privilege of working under the supervision of Prof. Phuoc Doan Nguyen for my Master’s thesis, Assoc.
-Prof. Nga Thi-Thuy Vu for my undergraduate thesis, and I also work closely with [Dr. Minh Hoang Trinh](https://sites.google.com/view/minhhoangtrinh).
-Before joining HUST, I spent two years as a guidance and control engineer at [Viettel Aerospace Institute](https://viettelaerospace.vn/).
+I’m Nhat-Minh, a PhD student in the Department of Automation Engineering at the School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore, where I am fortunate to be supervised by [Prof. Lihua Xie](https://scholar.google.com.sg/citations?user=Fmrv3J8AAAAJ&hl=en).

+I hold both undergraduate and master’s degrees in Control and Automation Engineering from Hanoi University of Science and Technology (HUST), graduating valedictorian and earning a perfect grade for my Master’s thesis.
+During my studies, I had the privilege of working under the guidance of Prof. Phuoc Doan Nguyen (Master’s thesis), Assoc.
+Prof. Nga Thi-Thuy Vu (undergraduate thesis), and have collaborated closely with [Dr. Minh Hoang Trinh](https://sites.google.com/view/minhhoangtrinh).

+Since 2024, I have also been serving as a researcher and faculty member in the Department of Automation Engineering at HUST.
+Prior to that, I worked for two years as a guidance and control engineer at the [Viettel Aerospace Institute](https://viettelaerospace.vn/).

 My research interests include networked control, learning-based control, missile guidance algorithms, and probabilistic approach to control problems. **Please feel free to reach out if you're interested in potential research collaborations!**

-**Important!!!
-I'm looking for an open PhD position.**

 ## Research